-Wednesday is Music day – our music specialist will invite small groups of children to our special music room where he will conduct a music lesson/activity with the children.
+Wednesday is Music day – our music specialist, Mr. Reece, will invite small groups of children to our special music room where he will conduct a music lesson/activity with the children.

 Birthdays are usually celebrated by the “group-snack” method.
 We will try to make sure that you get signed up for group snack on or near your child’s birthday.